JKP vs WZC Dream11 Team Hints, ECS T10 Gothenburg

-Dream11 Team Prediction Jonkoping CA vs Watan Zalmi CC, Match 6, ECS T10 Gothenburg – Fantasy Cricket Tips For Today’s JKP vs WZC in Kviberg: The sixth match of the ongoing European Cricket Series in Gothenberg will be played between Jonkoping CA and Watan Zalmi CC at 3:30 pm (IST).
-Also Read - SSD vs JKP Dream11 Team Hints, ECS T10 Gothenburg: Captain And Vice-Captain, Fantasy Cricket Tips Seaside CC vs Jonkoping CA Match 5 in Kviberg at 1:30 PM IST Tuesday July 14
+JKP vs WZC ECS T10 Gothenburg: Captain And Vice-Captain, Fantasy Cricket Tips Jonkoping CA vs Watan Zalmi CC Knockout Match in Kviberg at 3:30 PM IST Friday July 17: Also Read - SSD vs LKP Dream11 Team Hints, ECS T10 Gothenburg: Captain And Vice-Captain, Fantasy Cricket Tips Seaside CC vs Linkoping CC Knockout Match in Kviberg at 1:30 PM IST Friday July 17

-Day 1 Results Also Read - LAG vs PT Dream11 Team Prediction Major League Soccer 2020: Captain, Vice-captain And Fantasy Tips For Today's Los Angeles Galaxy vs Portland Timbers Football Match, Predicted XIs at Dignity Health Sports Park 8 AM IST

-#Seaside CC (103/4) beat Almhult CC (101/5) by 6 wickets Also Read - INT vs TOR Dream11 Team Prediction Serie A 2019-20: Captain, Vice-captain And Fantasy Tips For Inter Milan vs Torino Today's Football Match, Predicted XIs at San Siro Stadium 1.15 AM IST July 14

 Toss: The toss between Jonkoping CA vs Watan Zalmi CC will take place at 3:00 PM (IST).